-It is a fact, that the quantity of Russian certification bodies and laboratories working for the CU TR compliance area is higher than the number of certification bodies and laboratories combined in other 4 EAEU member states.
+It is a fact, that the quantity of Russian certification bodies and laboratories working for the EAC certification compliance area is higher than the number of certification bodies and laboratories combined in other 4 EAEU member states.
 But are all certification bodies and laboratories in Russia competitive and can be trusted on the same level?
 To answer this question, we can analyze the changes in this market during the last 2 years.

 How the crowding of Certification Bodies decreased in the last two years

 Federal Rosaccreditation Agency (FSA) is the main authority that gives accreditations to experts, expert companies, laboratories, certification bodies, and metrology agencies.
 FSA also organizes the audits for these experts and companies.
 So, FSA has a right to issue, stop, and cancel the accreditation of certification bodies.